NicolasMurphy/songseeker-beta/journal.md

         -
     Notes:
-        - Fixing the Legacy deprecated marker may take a while, considering abandoning this to focus on the new version -
+        - Fixing the Legacy deprecated marker may take a while, considering abandoning this to focus on the new version
+        - Maybe make a see results button that shows all guess tables from all the rounds.
+        -

 # 7/13